Revisiting thermodynamics in computation and information theory: Conclusion and Future prospects

 \section{Conclusion and Future prospects}

-The analysis of the computation process from the thermodynamic viewpoint has been one of the central points of attraction for the researchers of physics as well as computer science.
-It got initiated from the physical Church-Turing thesis, where they conveyed that every computational process is physical.
+The analysis of the computation process from the thermodynamic viewpoint has been one of the central points of attraction for researchers of physics as well as computer science.
+It was initiated from the physical Church-Turing thesis, where they conveyed that every computational process is physical.
 Various approaches have been considered for the analysis of the different computational processes.
-With the advent of the modern statistical theory, the research in this area got boosted.
-Not only in the field of computer science we also encounter its application in different fields from chemical networks~\cite{a103,a105,a188,a189}, molecular biology~\cite{a99,a101} and even in neurology~\cite{a190,a191}.
+With the advent of modern statistical theory, the research in this area was boosted.
+Not only in the field of computer science we also encounter its application in different fields from chemical networks~\cite{chen2014deterministic,soloveichik2008computation,murphy2018synthesizing,qian2011scaling}, molecular biology~\cite{prohaska2010innovation,benenson2012biomolecular} and even in neurology~\cite{laughlin2001energy,balasubramanian2001metabolically}.

 Further investigation in this direction is required to get a better understanding of the bond between thermodynamics and the computational process.
-For example, in the case of finite automata, one can investigate about the maximum thermodynamic cost that is required to accept a language for an automata.
+For example, in the case of finite automata, one can investigate the maximum thermodynamic cost that is required to accept a language for an automata.
 Also one can calculate the minimal cost for any deterministic automata.
 One can also work on developing a theory to analyze the non-deterministic finite-state automata in terms of thermodynamics.
 Models to describe the complex Turing machine, and also network theory from the thermodynamic viewpoint is an open area of research.

 Error correction is an important part of any computational process.
 The analysis of these protocols from a thermodynamic viewpoint is at their baby stage.
 Modeling of the error correction models by the physical system to explain it thermodynamically needs further investigation.
-In a recent work~\cite{a192}, the authors have shown that there a similarity between the quantum heat engine and quantum error correction codes.
-They have strengthened their intuition by making a complete analysis of the thermodynamic properties of the quantum engine based error correction codes.
+In a recent work~\cite{landi2020thermodynamic}, the authors have shown that there is a similarity between the quantum heat engine and quantum error correction codes.
+They have strengthened their intuition by making a complete analysis of the thermodynamic properties of the quantum engine-based error correction codes.
 So the thermodynamic approach to explain the error correction is an open book to read.